NewsGuard: History

 In April 2019, the co-founders of NewsGuard announced that they had entered talks with British internet service providers to incorporate their credibility scoring system into consumer internet packages.
 Under the plans, a user would see a warning message before visiting a misleading site without needing to have the NewsGuard extension installed.
 Users would also have the ability to disable the feature.

 In January 2020, NewsGuard began notifying users that it would become a paid, member-supported browser extension in early 2020, while remaining free for libraries and schools.
-Early adopters would get a 33% discount on the price, paying $1.95/month (USD) or £1.95/month (UK).
+Early adopters received a 33% discount on the price, paying $1.95/month (USD) or £1.95/month (UK).
 They plan to roll out new premium features, including a reliability score, and offer new mobile apps for Android and iOS.
-They reported ratings of "3,800 websites that account for 95% of engagement with news in the U.S., U.K., France, Germany and Italy."